Q SCI Minor

 Core Courses (25 credits)

-- Q SCI 381 Introduction to Probability and Statistics (5)
+- Q SCI 381 Introduction to Probability and Statistics (May substitute STAT 311) (5), offered autumn, winter, and spring quarters

-- Q SCI 482 Statistical Inference in Applied Research I (5)
+- Q SCI 482 Statistical Inference in Applied Research I (5), offered autumn and winter quarters

-- Q SCI 483 Statistical Inference in Applied Research II (5)
+- Q SCI 483 Statistical Inference in Applied Research II (5), offered spring quarter

 Electives (a minimum of 2 or more credits from the approved list or with director’s permission)